hellodanylo/key2gym/docs/deployment.md

 ## Database

-Census uses external Relational Database Management System (RDBMS) to keep all the information.
+Key2Gym uses external Relational Database Management System (RDBMS) to keep all the information.
 As for now the only supported RDBMS is MySQL.
 The program has been intensively tested with MySQL 5.1, however the later version should work as well.
 See the [MySQL documentation](http://dev.mysql.com/doc/), if you do not know how to do any of the steps below: